-31 Banana bract mosaic and banana bunchy top
+31 Banana bunchy top

-- (1) This section applies to an owner of land in a pest quarantine area, for pests of banana plants other than tropical race 4, who grows a banana plant on the land within 20m of a place where the following viruses have been found-
+- (1) This section applies to an owner of land in a pest quarantine area if- - (a) the owner grows a banana plant on the land; and - (b) the plant is infested with banana bunchy top virus.

-- (a) banana bract mosaic;

-- (b) banana bunchy top.

-- (2) Unless the owner has an inspector's approval stating the plant does not have to be treated under this section, the owner must- - (a) spray the plant with dieseline or kerosene; and - (b) treat it using treatment method A or B. - (3) The owner must spray and treat the plant within 1 day after becoming aware the virus has been found.
+- (2) Unless the owner has an inspector's approval stating the plant does not have to be treated under this section, the owner must- - (a) spray the plant with dieseline or kerosene; and - (b) treat it using treatment method A, B or C or an approved treatment method for this paragraph. - (3) The owner must spray and treat the plant within 1 day after becoming aware the virus has been found.

-Fusarium wilt of banana, race 1, race 2 or subtropical race 4
+32 Fusarium wilt of banana, race 1, race 2 or subtropical race 4

-- (1) This section applies to an owner of land in a pest quarantine area, for pests of banana plants other than tropical race 4, if- - (a) the owner is growing a banana plant on the land; and - (b) the plant is an infested plant. - (2) Unless the owner has an inspector's approval stating the plant does not have to be treated under this section, the owner must- - (a) treat the plant using treatment method B or C; and - (b) fence off the pest site from other banana plants. - (3) The owner must- - (a) treat the plant and fence off the pest site within 7 days after becoming aware the plant is infested; and - (b) as soon as practicable after treating the plant, plant and grow ground cover vegetation on the pest site. - (4) The owner must not, without an inspector's approval, plant a banana plant on the pest site for at least 5 years after the day the plant is treated. - (5) The owner must grow the ground cover vegetation for at least 5 years after the day the plant is treated unless the owner has an inspector's approval to plant a banana plant on the pest site.
+- (1) This section applies to an owner of land in a pest quarantine area, for pests of banana plants other than tropical race 4 or banana freckle, if- - (a) the owner is growing a banana plant on the land; and - (b) the plant is an infested plant. - (2) Unless the owner has an inspector's approval stating the plant does not have to be treated under this section, the owner must- - (a) treat the plant using treatment method B or C or an approved treatment method for this paragraph; and - (b) fence off the pest site from other banana plants. - (3) The owner must- - (a) treat the plant and fence off the pest site within 7 days after becoming aware the plant is infested; and - (b) as soon as practicable after treating the plant, plant and grow ground cover vegetation on the pest site. - (4) The owner must not, without an inspector's approval, plant a banana plant on the pest site for at least 5 years after the day the plant is treated. - (5) The owner must grow the ground cover vegetation for at least 5 years after the day the plant is treated unless the owner has an inspector's approval to plant a banana plant on the pest site.